ADK Corporation: Early years

 Despite an inauspicious start, Alpha continued to develop arcade games in 1981.
 Janputer (ジャンピュータ), published by Sanritsu Giken Corp, was one of the earliest arcade Mahjong titles and helped Alpha to establish themselves in the industry.
-That same year, Craul Denshi released Alpha's Crush Roller (Make Trax), a maze game similar to Pac-Man.
+That same year, Craul Denshi released Alpha's Crush Roller (Make Trax), a maze video game similar to Pac-Man.
 By 1982, Alpha was able to finance their own independent development of Talbot, another maze game, which they licensed to Volt Electronics for distribution.
 In 1983, Alpha expanded into sports games with their self-published Exciting Soccer and two Champion Baseball titles for Sega.
 Alpha would produce several more games for Sega through the mid 1980s while continuing to publish others on their own.